jimkang/static-web-archive-on-git/README.md

 - An `index.html` that contains the latest n posts.
 If there are more than n total entries, there will be a `1.html`, a `2.html`, and so forth containing previous entries.
 The footer of each will link to previous pages.
 - HTML files in the root directory for each individual post.
+- The HTML files refer to an `app.css`.
+It's up to you to add that to your web archive repo.
 - A `/media/` directory containing the given media files.
 - A `/meta` directory containing line-delimited JSON that has the contents of the posts and a `last-page.txt` file that tells this module what the last page is so that it knows which index to update.